DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * demistify_config_pkg.vhd  file usually does not need to be modified, except component guest_mist declaration.
 This file is included in project_files.rtl

-  * ROM size (demistify_romsize*): read above in Makefile
+  * ROM size (demistify_romsize*): read above in Makefile section
-  * Component guest_mist:  "The idea is that you can share the component between boards, instead of having to declare it for each and every board.
+  * Component guest_mist:  change guest_mist for the module name of the top MiST file.
+Adapt ports accordingly.
+"The idea is that you can share the component between boards, instead of having to declare it for each and every board.
 I'm generally porting to TC64v1, TC64v2 and DE10Lite, and I got bored with having to adjust the component three times, and keep them all in sync".
-See Changes in Mist core section below regarding adding new ports in guest _mist for specific boards without breaking compilation for other boards (VERILOG_MACRO DESMISTIFY=1).
+See Changes in Mist core section below regarding adding new ports in guest_mist for specific boards without breaking compilation for other boards (VERILOG_MACRO DESMISTIFY=1).

 * firmware folder